coocood/qbs/README.md

 * Every table name and culumn name in the database must be lower case, must not have any trailing "_" or any preceding "___"

-* Define fields in camelcase to follow Go's nameing convention, Qbs will trasnlate them to snakecase in sql statement.
+* Define fields in camelcase to follow Go's nameing convention, Qbs will convert them to snakecase in sql statement.

 ##Field tag syntax